-If that happens, May's government would have 14 days to try to win back the support of a majority in Parliament to maintain power.
-At the same time, Corbyn could try to form a majority and take power, although that is unlikely given that the DUP in Northern Ireland has no affinity with Labour.
+If a majority expresses no confidence in May's government, it would have 14 days to try to win back the support of a majority in Parliament to maintain power.

-If no party successfully gains a majority, an early general election would be triggered.
+If unable to do so, an early general election would be triggered.
 An election normally takes five to six weeks, and May would remain in office as a caretaker prime minister during the campaign.

 The no-confidence vote on May's government is completely different from the no-confidence vote she faced in December, when members of her Conservative Party challenged her role as party leader.
 She survived that vote unscathed.